frePPLe/frepple/doc/command-reference.rst

 Create or migrate the database schema
 -------------------------------------

-Update the database structure to the latest release
+Update the database structure to the latest release.

 This command is available on the command line only:

 ::

-    # Migrate the main database
+    # Migrate all scenarios that are currently in use
     frepplectl migrate

-    # Migrate a scenario database
+    # Migrate a specific scenario database
+    frepplectl migrate --database=default
     frepplectl migrate --database=scenario1

 .. _restore: